pkulchenko/ZeroBraneStudio/doc-getting-started.md

 To **exit** the scratchpad mode you can close the application, go to `Project | Stop Process`, or go to `Project | Run as Scratchpad` again to toggle scratchpad mode off.

-Note that this functionality is highly interpreter dependent and some interpreters may not provide it at all (for example, `Corona`) and some may provide in a way that doesn't restart the entire application (for example, `LÖVE`, `Moai`, or `Gideros` interpreters).
+Note that this functionality is highly interpreter dependent and some interpreters may not provide it at all and some may provide in a way that doesn't restart the entire application (for example, `LÖVE`, `Moai`, or `Gideros` interpreters).
 Your code may also need to be written in a way that accomodates requirements of those engines.
 Please consult [live coding tutorials](documentation#live-coding) for details.

 ## Toolbar